BooneyBeCoding/final_project/README.md

 9. HTML & CSS - visualization
 10. VS Code Basic - file creation, idea structure, and organization

-### Communication Pattern
-Have created Slack Group & Text Chain for rapid communication.

-As well, will be meeing both Tuesday & Thursday during class time, as well as a check in on Sunday morning.

-### Machine Learning Model
+## Machine Learning Model
 Utilizing Vader Sentiment Analysisn on the titles of each subreddit post and a Logistic Regression model to analyse the vader scores to determine if a post came from WallStreetBets or not.
 The model runs at 100% currently.
-In the next segment we may be able to analyse specific words for each of the 3 subreddits to see if there are  common terms that would trigger the accuracy.
+### Data PreProcessing for MLM
+The Dataset we are utilizing is very well formatted and uniform.
+For preprosessing, we removed the "Body" column from the dataframe as it was not always utilized by the post, and not necessary for what we are wanting to train the model on.
+As well, after adding 4 columns to the DF for the Vader analysis, we modified the "subreddit" column to return a 1 if the post was from r/WallStreetBets and a 0 if the post was from r/stocks or r/investing.
+### Feature Engineering & Selection
+As mentioned above, we have chosen to utilize [Vader Sentiment Analysis](https://github.com/cjhutto/vaderSentiment) to read the "title" of each post and return a sentiment score for positive, negative, neutral, and compound.
+We chose Vader as it is an MIT created open source sentiment analysis tool that specializes in social media.
+Once run on each post, these scores were then added to each post in the dataframe.
+### Data Spliting
+As of now, the data splitting is set to randomizing the test and train datasets.
+### Model Choice
+Since we are training our model to determine if posts are from WSB or not off of Sentiment Analysis, we are utilizing Logistic Regression for our Machine Learning Model.
+This model has the benefit of being quick to run and rather easy to understand, yet has some limitation when it comes to what pieces of the dataset can be utilized as to not throw off the model.
+### Changes Made to the model from seg 2 to 3
+One of the main changes form segment 2 to segment 3 is the removal of the "Score" and "Number of Comments" columns from the training and testing datasets.
+We found that both of those columns had much higher totals for WallStreetBets than it did for the 2 other subreddits, thus causing our model to see that and be able to return a 100% accuracy score.

+Upon further evaluation, we realized the model was marking everything at 0 "not WSB" and getting a 2 thirds score (67%) as that is basically what the dataset breaks down to be.
+One of the reasons for this was that the r/stocks and r/WallStreetBets sentiment scores were very similar.
+As well the dataset was scewed to have 1/3 be from WSB and 2/3 be from not WSB.

+After removing the r/stocks sets from the DF, we recieved a score of 50% though you could see the DF trying to acutally guess.

+With the additions of adding Neural Nets, and optomizations, we could raise the accuracy up to 64%.

+As well, after adding back in the "Score" and "Number of Comments" tabs, the origional model was running at a 50% accuracy, when adding a neural net to the model, the accuracy grew to 90%+.

-### Slide Presentation
+## Slide Presentation

 https://docs.google.com/presentation/d/1OHD0zEzcUYN0IbASrJJ2OZe9RWMEJugxxqiC2-yn4fM/edit?usp=sharing